bdjerome/GPX-Planner/notes/Notes.md

      - [x] Add legend for the map
      - [x] For metric outputs show metric units and freedom units
      - Maybe add some distinction like st.bar so you know you are seeing the output
-     - Output df needs to have everything shown if not be scrollable
+     - Output df needs to have everything shown if not be scrollable and have note section
      - Output to downloadable pdf file
 - Give more user choice for marker setup
   - Can select every KM, Half, Quarter